uneidel/ioddengine/README.md

 Catalog:
     - Store Information about VendorId, DeviceId and Productname and the correspoding IODD Zip File.
-    - Please note: Due to License restriction you need to manually download missing IODD Zip Files from [IODD-FInder](https://ioddfinder.io-link.com/) and place it into /data/download.
+    - FIXED! <del>Please note: Due to License restriction you need to manually download missing IODD Zip Files from [IODD-FInder](https://ioddfinder.io-link.com/) and place it into /data/download.</del>

 Engine:
     - allows to parse PDIn and settings of variables.
 ObserverMenu and ParameterMenu are implemented.

 Cli:
     - allows cli based interactions with IODD Sensor

 IoTCoreConnect: